Calling on civil activists across the globe to be the voice of suffering Iranian teachers, particularly those behind bars

 6

-in prison, his conviction remised 5 years on Feast of Ramathan
+conviction remised 5 years on Feast of Ramathan

 9 and half years of definite imprisonment